Are you considering becoming a veterinarian but aren’t sure how to start? We’ll cover how to become a vet, your daily responsibilities, and more!

 If you choose to specialize, you may add up to three more years of education to your training time.
 For example, becoming a specialist in veterinary surgery may take up to eleven years of education.

-Veterinary school is competitive, and the jobs are challenging.
-If you want to become a veterinarian, you’ll be up against applicants that are extremely committed to animal healthcare.
+Veterinary school is competitive and jobs are challenging to secure.
+You’ll be up against applicants that are extremely committed to animal healthcare.

 To show your passion and to ensure that a veterinary career is right for you, you should log plenty of volunteer hours.
 Shelters and foster programs are always looking for volunteer workers.
 If you can log over a hundred hours of animal-related volunteerism, it gives your application a competitive edge.